 In the meantime, the NCLT, Mumbai Bench, vide order dated December 3, 2020, has approved the resolution plan submitted by Reliance Projects and Property Management Services Limited, in respect of RITL, a step-down subsidiary of the Corporate Debtor.
 Upon approval of the resolution plan of RITL, Mr. Anish Niranjan Nanavaty has ceased to be the resolution professional of RITL, and RITL is currently under the supervision of a Monitoring Committee constituted under the provisions of the approved resolution plan comprising of two nominees/representatives of approving financial creditors, two nominees of the Resolution Applicant (RA) and Mr. Anish Niranjan Nanavaty (as the Insolvency Professional).
-The approved resolution plan is yet to be implemented.
-The monitoring committee is in discussions with the RA in respect of the Implementation of the approved resolution plan, and a status report in respect of Implementation of the resolution plan is being submitted from time to time to the NCLT.
+The approved resolution plan is yet to be implemented, and a status report in respect of implementation of the resolution plan has been submitted to the NCLT.

 Certain lenders had appointed an auditor for conducting forensic audit on the affairs of the Corporate Debtor, RTL and RITL, and a forensic audit report has been purportedly issued by the auditor to such lenders (a copy of the report has not been provided to the relevant corporate debtors or their RP/erstwhile RP as it was a report prepared only for the benefit of the lenders).
-An application has been filed by Reliance Projects and Property Management Services Limited, the successful resolution applicant of RITL before the NCLT, Mumbai Bench seeking inter alia copies of the forensic audit report on the basis of which certain banks have declared the accounts of RITL (and that of the Corporate Debtor and RTL) as "fraud" in terms of the Master Directions on Frauds dated July 01, 2016 Issued by the Reserve Bank of India, and other information and documents in respect thereof.
+An application has been filed by Reliance Projects and Property Management Services Limited, the successful resolution applicant of RITL before the NCLT, Mumbai Bench seeking inter alia copies of the forensic audit report on the basis of which certain banks have declared the accounts of RITL (and that of the Corporate Debtor and RTL) as "fraud" in terms of the Master Directions on Frauds dated July 01, 2016 issued by the Reserve Bank of India, and other information and documents in respect thereof.
 RITL has not been arraigned as a party to the said application.
-The matter is currently sub-judice before the NCLT.
+The matter was disposed off on March 16, 2022 with directions to State Bank of India to share excerpts of the report with the successful resolution applicant subject to the successful resolution applicant entering into a non-disclosure agreement, if any, as such knowledge of facts will facilitate smooth implementation of resolution plan.
+It was further clarified in the said order that there shall be no change in terms of the approved resolution plan including payment schedule etc. The resolution plan is yet to be implemented and deliberations are ongoing in the monitoring committee seeking expeditious implementation of the approved resolution plan.

-Certain applications had been filed by Doha Bank and other banks before the NCLT, Mumbal Bench challenging the constitution of the CoC of RITL basis certain corporate guarantees issued by RITL in respect of facilities availed by the Corporate Debtor, allegedly without consent of the applicant lenders.
+Certain applications had been filed by Doha Bank and other banks before the NCLT, Mumbai Bench challenging the constitution of the CoC of RITL basis certain corporate guarantees issued by RITL in respect of facilities availed by the Corporate Debtor, allegedly without consent of the applicant lenders.
 The NCLT vide order dated March 2, 2021 has partly allowed the appeal and directed "R2 to R7 are not recognised as Financial Creditors of the Corporate Debtor.
 R1 (RP) is directed to re-constitute the CoC..."
 An appeal has been filed by certain lenders against the order of the NCLT before NCLAT.
-On April 12, 2021, the NCLAT has stayed the operation of the Impugned order until next date.
+On April 12, 2021, the NCLAT has stayed the operation of the impugned order until next date.
 The matter remains sub judice before the NCLAT.